axelvaldez/radical-companies/_posts/Missing Chapters/2022-05-04-radical-companies-faq.markdown

  <p>If you are a lesser boss, you can get “your” team going in the general direction of going RADs.
 It will be easier to move towards co-management (because you are a boss), but more difficult to move fully into co-ownership, but you can take some limited steps in that general direction.</p>
  <p>If you are not an owner or a boss, we don’t know how you could proceed, other than to leave and either start your own company or join one that’s aligned with where you want to go.</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">Can we take advantage of ESOPs?</h2>
+<h2>Can we take advantage of ESOPs?</h2>
  <p>One thing you can do with stock is to have it be owned by an Employee Stock Ownership Plan (ESOP) trust.
 According to US legislation, ESOPs don’t pay taxes on revenue.
 We expect to have a more detailed answer later, but for now, if you want to know more about this, consult a lawyer.</p>
  <p>Originally, we were excited by ESOPs and thought that they were it!
 Unfortunately, they are not.
 They are positioned as a retirement plan (<em>i.e.</em>, they fall under the US ERISA legislation).
 They require a lot of bureaucracy to maintain them and that’s usually outsourced to specialized accountants and lawyers, so they are expensive to maintain.
 The only benefit is financial and that comes at a higher risk of having all your eggs in one basket, so to speak (<em>i.e.</em>, the ESOP is completely dependent on the performance of one company).</p>

-<h2 style="font-size:30px; font-family:Courier New, monospace;  ">How does RADICAL Distribution works in companies that need funding, investment, or merge and acquisition capital?</h2>
+<h2>How does RADICAL Distribution works in companies that need funding, investment, or merge and acquisition capital?</h2>
  <p>Part 3 of the book is mostly speculation, but what is clear is that financial transactions should not be mixed in with governance.</p>
  <p>A RADICAL investment is much like an investment from a VC: the company gets a cash infusion to create new products or expand into new markets.
 The significant difference is that a RADICAL investment is a purely financial transaction and includes no other rights.</p>
  <p>The investment terms will include a timeframe and amount for repayment.
 This could be something like, “we will pay back three times the amount in three years hence,” or “we will pay back four times the principal amount in two years starting three years from now,” or even “we will pay back three times the amount if we reach X level of revenue, five times if we get to Y level of revenue, and ten times if our revenue grows beyond Z”).</p>